Commercial Lending Trends: The Need for A Complete Platform

 Advanced analytics is also helping lenders deal better with risk.
 Parsing vast amounts of data from multiple sources gives them a comprehensive overview of a borrower’s financial health.

-A McKinsey study has revealed that 75% percent of the world’s top 100 banks now offer public APIs.
-For instance, the consumer division of a major financial services multinational has launched a global API hub, allowing developers to share best practices.
-In small-business lending, APIs like Plaid and Yodlee are now standard, enablin direct integration of borrower data with lenders' systems .
-This not only improves the speed and accuracy of credit decisions but also allows lenders to offer more personalized and flexible solutions to borrowers.
+A McKinsey study has revealed that 75% of the world’s top 100 banks now offer public APIs.
+For instance, the consumer division of a major financial services company launched a global API hub, allowing developers to share best practices.
+APIs like Plaid and Yodlee are now commonplace in small-business lending, allowing borrower data to be directly integrated with lenders' systems.
+Such integration not only improves the speed and accuracy of credit decisions but also allows lenders to offer more personalized and flexible solutions to borrowers.

-RegTech, AI, data analytics, open banking, API integration – all these commercial lending trends 2024 form part of a wider digital transformation in the financial services sector.
+RegTech, AI, data analytics, open banking, and API integration—all these top commercial lending trends in 2025 form part of a wider digital transformation in the financial services sector.
 It is not without its challenges, but it brings significant rewards.
-A McKinsey report states that such a transformation drives much faster credit decisions, so that customers receive cash up to 80% faster, lowers costs by cutting decision-making time by 30-50%, and improves risk decisions, ensuring greater long-term profitability.
+A McKinsey report states that such a transformation drives much faster credit decisions so customers receive cash up to 80% faster, lowers costs by cutting decision-making time by 30–50% and improves risk decisions, ensuring greater long-term profitability.

 The Rise of Sustainable Finance